adityaranjan858/todo-app-with-redux-toolkit/README.md

 A simple and efficient task management application built with **React** and **Redux Toolkit (RTK)** using **Vite**.
 This application allows users to create, read, update, and delete tasks while managing their state effectively.

+## Live Demo
+You can see the live ToDo App here: Visit : [Todo App](https://todo-app-with-rtk-v1.vercel.app/)

 ## Features

 - Add new tasks.